ChucK : Language Specification > Classes & Objects

 built-in classes

-ChucK has a number of classes defined within the language.
+ChucK has many classes defined within the language.

 • Object : base class to all ChucK objects.